umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_contacts.md

 search|String or search command to filter entities by. start|Starting row for the entities returned.
 Defaults to 0. limit|Limit number of entities to return.
 Defaults to the system configuration for pagination (30). orderBy|Column to sort by.
 Can use any column listed in the response.
 However, all properties in the response that are written in camelCase need to be changed a bit.
-Before every capital add an underscore `_` and then remove the capital letters.
+Before every capital add an underscore `_` and then change the capital letters to non-capital letters.
 So `dateIdentified` becomes `date_identified`, `modifiedByUser` becomes `modified_by_user` etc. orderByDir|Sort direction: asc or desc. publishedOnly|Only return currently published entities. minimal|Return only array of entities without additional lists in it.